expresspigeon/blog/src/content/kb/transactional/transactional-attachments.md

 </div>

-Code above shows how to include attachments.
+The code above shows how to include attachments.
 The paths to files can be absolute, or relative (as in this example).

 ## Example Response